mafintosh/multi-random-access/README.md

 ## API

-#### `var storage = multi([options], open)`
+#### `var storage = multi(length, open, [options])`

-Create a new instance. `open` is a function that is called when a new storage instance is needed.
+Create a new instance. `length` is a random-access-storage that is used to keep track of total store length. `open` is a function that is called when a new storage instance is needed.
 A new instance is needed when a read or write happens in a byte range that has not been opened yet.

 The signature for open is `(offset, cb)`.
 You should call the callback with an object containing the following properties: